kosmonautdnb/WatcomGL/README.md

 This is part of my "template lib" here: https://github.com/kosmonautdnb/TemplateLib_WatcomC.git

-If you use DJGPP instead of WatcomC++ on DOS maybe this is an additional alternative:
+If you use DJGPP instead of WatcomC++ on DOS maybe this is an additional option:
 https://github.com/EMGD-Community/mesa/blob/master/docs/README.DJ